-Resume Guidelines and Tips
+Job Application Guidelines and Tips

 Minimum Qualifications: It is mandatory that you meet or exceed the Minimum Qualifications in order to be considered for the job.
-Work experience may sometimes be substituted for education; learn more about education/experience equivalencies.

-Special Requirements: Some job announcements will include requirements for licenses, bilingual ability, certificates, physical strength, etc. It is mandatory that you meet these Special Requirements in order to be considered for the job.
+Special Requirements: Some job announcements include requirements for licenses, bilingual ability, certificates, physical strength, etc. It is mandatory that you meet these Special Requirements in order to be considered for the job.

 Preferred Qualifications: Applicants who meet the Preferred Qualifications--in addition to the Minimum Qualifications--are a closer match for the job and are considered stronger candidates.

-The reviewer will carefully assess the resumes that have met all the Minimum Qualifications, all the Special Requirements (if applicable), and most of the Preferred Qualifications.
+The reviewer will carefully assess the applications that have met all the Minimum Qualifications, all the Special Requirements (if applicable), and most of the Preferred Qualifications.
 From this group, the 10-15 resumes that are the closest match to the job announcement will be considered for interviews.

 - Name of school